November 23, 2022

 Buying a Gun as a Gift

 Let’s assume, however, you do not want to give a gift card because you want to give “Old Betsy,” your favorite old deer rifle, to your son or daughter or you want to see the joy on their face when they unwrap their present.
 The first question you then must ask is whether the intended recipient can legally own a firearm at all.
 Remember, you can never under any circumstances transfer a firearm to someone you know — or have reasonable cause to believe — legally can’t own one.
 That’s a federal felony, so be careful.
-Pre-1898 antique firearms are generally exempt but be safe and check with your retailer or local law enforcement before you hand over your prized possession.
+Pre-January 1, 1899, antique firearms are generally exempt but be safe and check with your retailer or local law enforcement before you hand over your prized possession.

-If the person you want to give the gift of a firearm to does not reside in the same state as you, then under federal law you have to ship the firearm to a licensed firearms retailer in the state where the recipient lives who can transfer the firearm after a background check.
+If the person you want to give the gift of a firearm to does not reside in the same state as you, then under federal law you have to ship the firearm to a licensed firearm retailer in the state where the recipient lives who can transfer the firearm after a background check.

 Shipping a Firearm